FinResearchBench: A Logic Tree based Agent-as-a-Judge Evaluation Framework for Financial Research Agents: FinResearchBench

 \subsubsection{Logic Tree Based Agent-as-a-Judge}

 Leveraging the extracted logic tree as the intermediate step, FinResearchBench is developed.
 It is an agentic system and essentially a logic tree based Agent-as-a-Judge, as illustrated in Figure~\ref{fig:evaluation_process}.
 With the rich intermediate information throughout the writing process, FinResearchBench is able to provide comprehensive, reliable and robust evaluation in an automatic way.
 As indicated in Table~\ref{tab:model_evaluation_combined}, there are several metrics that are rule derived, either based on the extracted logic tree or not.
 We explain the rule-based metrics as follows.
 Notations used in the following section are detailed in Appendix~\ref{app:notations}.
+We note that the hyper-parameters in these scoring functions (e.g., constants and weights) have been determined empirically.
+This approach is taken to strike a balance between the various analytical dimensions, such as width and depth, while ensuring the resulting scores are sufficiently discriminative.

 \begin{enumerate} \item \textbf{Analysis Width}: The score of analysis width, $S_{width}$, is calculated based on the average number of children nodes ($\bar{N}_{child}$).

 \item \textbf{Analysis Depth}: The score of analysis depth, $S_{depth}$, is a weighted average of the score from the tree's maximum depth ($S_{D_{max}}$) and the score from the average depth of leaf nodes ($S_{\bar{D}_{leaf}}$).